-Ealing Council and the Governing Board of Fielding Primary School are planning to open an 'Additionally Resourced Provision' (ARP) for Reception to Year 6 pupils (aged 4 to 11 years old) who have an education, health & care plan (EHCP) with needs on the Autistic Spectrum and related Speech, Language and Communication needs.
+Our 'Additionally Resourced Provision' (ARP) is for up to 27 pupils from Reception to Year 6 (aged 4 to 11 years old) who have an education, health & care plan (EHCP) with needs on the Autistic Spectrum and related speech, language and communication needs.

-Pupils will learn in small-size classes of up to 8 in the ARP, alongside opportunities to join classes in the main school.
+Pupils learn in small-size classes of up to 9 in the ARP, alongside opportunities to join classes in the main school.
 Our aim is for pupils to feel part of our school and to mix into the main school for part of their day.
-They will receive extra help in class when in the main school.
-It is expected that they may gradually work towards being independent, before returning to their own main stream primary school.
+They receive extra help in class when in the main school.
+It is expected that they may gradually work towards being independent, spending more time in the main school.

 Pupils who have special educational needs and attend Fielding Primary School are not guaranteed admission to the ARP and cannot simply move from our main classes into the ARP.